ribru17/.dotfiles/README.md

       `( surround ) here`
     - **NOTE:** Surround with HTML-style tag using `T`
   - Use `Ctrl+y` and `Ctrl+x` to copy or cut to system clipboard, respectively
-  - Use `aa` to select the entire buffer
 - Other useful surround operations
   - All defaults provided in [nvim-surround](https://github.com/kylechui/nvim-surround) with some nice